DogukanZengin/antaeus/README.md

 ### Further potential Improvements
 - A retry mechanism to the DLQ can be introduced
+- When exception are thrown the customer can be notified via email,sms

-I maybe wasn't able to apply best practies regarding Kotlin and Gradle.
-I've been using Spring and Maven for a while and need to sharpen my skills :)
+I maybe wasn't able to apply best practices regarding Kotlin and Gradle.
+I've been using Spring and Maven for a while and need to sharpen my skills a bit:)

+Thanks!